suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 To accommodate the additional metadata needed to enable these features, the envelope and manifest have several new elements added.

-The Envelope gains two more elements: Delegation chains and Integrated Dependencies The Common metadata section in the Manifest also gains a list of dependencies.
+The Envelope gains two more elements: Delegation Chains and Integrated Dependencies.
+The Common metadata section in the Manifest also gains a list of dependencies.

 The new metadata structure is shown below.